Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 - **Seamless Combat Camera**: Enabled by default.
 Automatically swaps camera to third person whean unsheating weapons or entering combat.
 Note: *As mentioned in [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md#q-can-i-play-the-list-in-first-person), first person combat is not supported.*

-- **Skyrim Priority My Setting**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
-Clicking one time will disable it, clicking it again will adjust the affinity to your CPU and re-enable it.
-Example of the options you need to press are provided [here](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png).

 - **NVIDIA Reflex Support**: SKSE plugin which can more than halve render latency.
 Only works for NVIDIA GPUs.
    > Only for NVIDIA 900 series or later.